s3rvac/git-edit-index/README.md

   add FILE`.
 * To stop tracking of a file, change its status to `?`.
 This runs `git rm --cached FILE`.
+* To delete an untracked file, remove the line with the file.
+This deletes the file by using the operating system's file-deletion facilities.
 * To revert changes done to a file since the last commit, remove the line with the file.
 This runs `git checkout FILE` (if the file is staged, it first runs `git reset FILE`).